-No matter what time of year you visit, the Adirondacks has gorgeous views and fun for the whole family.
+No matter what time of year you visit, the Adirondack Mountains have gorgeous views and fun for the whole family.
 Take a hike in summer, soak in the fall foliage, or try out the heart-dropping slopes in winter, you’ll never run out of things to keep your visit full.

 From adventurers to wine lovers, we’ve compiled a list of some of our favorite things to do in the Adirondacks to get you started in planning your trip: